Go to my posts for news about my exciting new videos!

-My new book and audiobook has been described as “utterly fascinating” and “an important book”, “… thoroughly accessible to readers of all backgrounds.”
+My new book, e-book, and audiobook has been described as “utterly fascinating” and “an important book”, “… thoroughly accessible to readers of all backgrounds.”

 “Two Revolutions and the Constitution: How the English and American Revolutions Produced the American Constitution”

 It has been recommended by three giants in the field: John Ferling, Carol Berkin, and Geoffrey Robertson (see below).
 Two of them describe it as an important book, and the third says that it…offers a clear and persuasive account of the English roots of America’s constitution and the government that it created.
 Bravo!”

 Reviewers have said that the book is “…an utterly fascinating chronicle of advances in liberty and representative government in both England and its New World colonies, from the Magna Carta onward.
 Two Revolutions and the Constitution is highly recommended…”

 “Two Revolutions and the Constitution strikes a much-deserved blow at ‘American Exceptionalism,’ a misguided and self-congratulatory myth that persists in our profession.
 Philips offers a clear and persuasive account of the English roots of America’s constitution and the government that it created.
 Bravo!” — Carol Berkin, professor of history and author of “A Brilliant Solution: Inventing the American Constitution“